ocudu/ocudu_infra_srs/e2e/README.md

 - Nightlies: Scheduled pipelines that run every night.
   - Emulated: Run E2E Tests using emulators like srsue (ZMQ), Amarisoft UE (over ZMQ and s72 emulation) or Viavi (RU Emulation).
   - RF: Run E2E Tests using SDRs, COTS Phones, etc.
+- Weeklies: Scheduled pipelines that run during the weekend to execute longer tests:
+  - Emulated: Performance and long tests using Viavi and more.

 ### Manual Pipeline